samruddhijp05/Web_Scraping_using_Python/README.md

 6. Generated movie posters for the top 10 movies.

-7. Pie chart of Distribution of genres categories by no of movies.
+7. Pie chart of Distribution of genre categories by no of movies.

 **Python file** - 1. *Web Scraping Project-IMDB Movie Review Analysis.ipynb*